Scott and Jesse pick their all-time Academy XI

 United's youngest-ever player when he made a shock debut in the 1956 Charity Shield against Manchester City.
 He went to rack up 120 games between the sticks for the club in 13 years of service with the senior side.

-“He's got the most appearances and he's the one I was looking at on the list,” said Scott.
+"He's got the most appearances and he's the one I was looking at on the list," said Scott.
+"He's our no1."

 RIGHT-BACK: GARY NEVILLE